Prag8855/aab/content/contact.md

 Date_created: 2022-01-27
 ---

-Hi, I'm Nicolas. <mark>I am currently on vacation.
+Hi, I'm Nicolas. <mark>I am on vacation.
 I will be unreachable until January 15.</mark>

 When I am back, you can contact me to…